 Multiple payment options

-LendUp loan terms can range from seven to 31 days for single-payment loans or up to 12 months for installment loans.
+LendUp loan terms can range from seven to 31 days for single-payment loans or up to four months for installment loans.
 The exact terms depend on the amount you borrow and where you live.

 If you take out a LendUp loan, you’ll have multiple payment options.
 You can make your loan payments via automatic withdrawals from an active checking account, a debit card transaction, a personal check or MoneyGram.